 The way that vascular tone is measured experimentally is usually in a specialised apparatus called a myograph.
 Here two fine wires are inserted into the lumen of the blood vessel (the inside of the tube) and clamped to sensitive strain gauges.
 Slight tension is carefully applied to provide a baseline measurement from which relaxation or constriction can be accurately determined.
 The technique requires skill and patience to perform, particularly when working with the fine vessels of mouse models.

 Using this technique, Prof Berkowitz and his team were able to show an intensity-dependent response to light stimulus in wild-type mice as opposed to the knockout mice which lacked the Opn4 receptor.
 The same experiments were then repeated with normal mice, but this time with chemical inhibitors of the Opn4 receptor.
 These showed the same effect as with the knockout mice.
-This clear evidence of Opn4 mediated photorelaxation of blood vessels was described by one commentator as, “A brilliant study… [which]provides an intriguing molecular explanation for a phenomenon that has puzzled vascular biologists for more than half a century.”
+This clear evidence of Opn4 mediated photorelaxation of blood vessels was described by one commentator as, “A brilliant study… [which] provides an intriguing molecular explanation for a phenomenon that has puzzled vascular biologists for more than half a century.”
+Colour is key

 The team’s success didn’t stop there.
 Having identified the receptor, further confirmation could be obtained by adjusting the wavelength of the light stimulus.
 Opn4 is known to be activated by short wavelength light (the blue end of the spectrum), and the team confirmed that light in this range produced the maximal response.